oreqizer/rhythm-fns/README.md

  * `heightScale` - your element's desired height relative to the base font size
  * `margins` - extra margins relative to the base font size

-Returns the absolute margin to apply to your element
+Returns the absolute margin to apply to your element.

 ### getLineHeight